LGM70/TaskTrack/README.md

 ### Usage

-I will upload a video to demostrate how to use TaskTrack days later.
 Feel free to [contact me](https://lgm70.github.io) if you have any questions.

 ### Frameworks used

-The backend APIs are built using SpringBoot in Java, while the frontend application is developed with React.js, Bootstrap and leverages Axios for handling HTTP requests and responses.
+The backend APIs are built using SpringBoot in Java, while the frontend application is developed with React.js and Bootstrap and leverages Axios for handling HTTP requests and responses.